The-International-Screeps-Bot/The-International-Open-Source/README.md

 - [ ] Factory operations
 - [ ] Automated intel on enemies
 - [ ] Automated attacking
+- [ ] Different room blueprints depending on room
+- [ ] Automated recording of viable rooms to claim
+- [ ] Automated claiming of rooms
+- [ ] Automated recording of viable remote harvesting rooms

 ## Flowchart and more information